dgaydukov/cert-aws/sa/files/sa.md

     * AssumeRole (recommended) - assume iam role.
 DurationSeconds - specify time from 15 min - max session duration setting for the role.
 There are 3 types:
         * AssumeRole - get temporary credentials for existing IAM user
         * AssumeRoleWithWebIdentity - get temporary credentials for user who authenticated through a public IdP (Amazon/Facebook/Google/Cognito), take a look at `sa/cloudformation/cognito-iam.yml`
+        This is open api, anybody can call (you don't need to be iam authenticated to call it).
+Identity is verified by idToken provided in call.
+Assumed role should have policy to allow federated access.
+        If you provide wrong token or your role has wrong federated access (for example your role `"Principal": { "Federated": "graph.facebook.com" }` but you supply token from google), you get error `Not authorized to perform sts:AssumeRoleWithWebIdentity`
+        You can set duration from 15 min up to max session duration of role (1 hour -12 hour), by default - 1 hour.
+        You can also pass inline permission - result would be intersection between role permission & your inline permission.
+By doing this you can limit role permission further.
+        If you are using amazon cognito IdP, you still need to configure cognito identity pool.
         * AssumeRoleWithSAML - get temporary credentials for user who authenticated with SAML.
 In the api call you have to provide SAML assertion, encoded in base64, returned by the SAML IdP
     * GetFederationToken - returns intersection of user permission and passed policy.
 DurationSeconds - specify time from 15 min - 36 hours
     * GetSessionToken - returns a set of temporary credentials to an existing IAM user (duration 15min - 36h, default - 12h).
 Basically same as `GetFederationToken`, but you don't supply policy and get all permission available for calling user.